DPdotexe/DirectPlates/README.md

 ## Installation and Startup

-To order your favorite dishes, follow these steps:
+To set up and explore our food delivery app, follow these steps:

 1. Clone the repository: